If you have an interest in language and culture, we offer a range of single honours and joint honours degree courses to choose from.

 Languages and cultures

 Taught by native speakers, our courses aim to allow students to develop a high level of proficiency in their chosen language(s) as well as a comprehensive understanding of cultures that shape them.
-All European languages can be studied from beginner or advanced level.
+All our languages can be studied from beginner or advanced level.

 We offer the following language courses:

 Our courses are very flexible and allow to expand your interests with a range of optional modules.
-You can even try up to three languages in the first year and decide which one you would like to take forward in your degree.

 Combine languages with other subjects